thegodbeliever/Temp-Conv/README.md

 # Temp-Conv
-A simple and easy to use temperature converter with multiple temoerature units.
+A simple and easy to use temperature converter with multiple temperature units.